Smith leads Texas Tech past Leach’s Bulldogs in Liberty Bowl

 Tahj Brooks rushed for 107 yards and a touchdown and SaRodorick Thompson ran for 80 yards and a score for the Red Raiders (7-6), who finished with a winning record for the first time since 2015.
 They were appearing in their first bowl game since 2017.

 Mississippi State (7-6) fell short in coach Mike Leach’s first game against a former program of his.
-Leach, who went 84-43 at Texas Tech from 2000-09, fell short in his bid to become the first Bulldogs coach to end each of his first two seasons with a bowl victory.
+Leach, who went 84-43 at Texas Tech from 2000-09, failed to become the first Bulldogs coach to end each of his first two seasons with a bowl victory.
 Mississippi State was playing in its 12th straight bowl game.

 Texas Tech put the game out of reach with two third-quarter touchdowns.
 Smith scored on a 1-yard run to cap a 95-yard drive, the Red Raiders’ second-longest of the season.
 Smith, who was named the game’s MVP, completed passes of 39 and 52 yards during the drive.
 He added a 14-yard touchdown pass to J.J.
 Sparkman with 2 seconds remaining in the quarter.